Parven05/Realm-of-Knowledge/README.md

 ## **Introduction:**
 In this game, players face riddles and challenges requiring critical thinking.
 They use carried cubes to solve obstacles and move forward.
 These cubes activate switches, open doors, and trigger mechanisms.

-The game also features programming quiz questions about C++, Python, Java & JavaScript.
+The game also features programming quiz questions about `C++`, `Python`, `Java` & `JavaScript`.
 This covers syntax, data structures, algorithms, and language-specific features.

 If stuck, players can use a cheatsheet for hints.
 This keeps the game engaging and helpful.
 Overall, it's an educational yet fun experience for those interested in gaming and programming.